 In 1998 the CSIR were contracted by the Saldanha Bay Water Quality Forum Trust (SBWQFT) to undertake fortnightly sampling of microbiological indicators at 15 stations within Saldanha Bay.
 The initial report by the CSIR, covering the period February 1999 to March 2000, revealed that within Small Bay, faecal coliform counts frequently exceeded the guidelines for both mariculture and recreational use (the 1995 guidelines of 100 faecal coliforms occurring in 80% of samples analysed) at nine of the 10 sampling stations.
-These results indicated that there was indeed a health risk associated with the collection and consumption of filter feeding shellfish (mussels) in Small Bay.
-Much lower faecal coliform counts were recorded at stations within Big Bay, with the exception of the 80th percentile guideline for mariculture being exceeded at one station (Paradise Beach).
+These results indicated that there was indeed a health risk associated with the collection and consumption of filter-feeding shellfish (mussels) in Small Bay.
+Much lower faecal coliform counts were recorded at stations within Big Bay, except for the 80th percentile guideline for mariculture being exceeded at one station (Paradise Beach).
 All other stations ranged within the guidelines for mariculture and recreational use (Monteiro et al. 2000).

 Regular monitoring of microbiological indicators within Saldanha Bay has continued to the present day and is now undertaken by the West Coast District Municipality (WCDM).
-The available data cover the period February 1999 to December 2017 for 20 stations (ten in Small Bay, five in Big Bay and five in Langebaan Lagoon).
+The available data cover the period February 1999 to July 2019 for 20 stations (ten in Small Bay, five in Big Bay and five in Langebaan Lagoon).
 Data during this period has, for the most part, been collected on a monthly or bimonthly basis since 1999 at 14 stations within Small and Big Bay in Saldanha, with the exception of Station 11 (Seafarm - Transnet National Ports Authority) where no data were collected during 2003, 2004, 2008, 2010 and 2011.
 Regular data collection was initiated at some of the Langebaan sites in 2004.
 Samples were collected at Stations 19 and 20 (Kraalbaai North and South respectively) for the first time in 2012.
-Data presented cover a complete calendar year to account for seasonal differences, thus 2018 data will be included in the 2019 report.
+In previous SOB reports, data were presented cover a complete calendar year to account for seasonal differences, this 2019 report however includes data up until end July 2019 which includes both summer and winter data.
 Compliance with mariculture guidelines were assessed by comparing faecal coliform counts to the DWAF 1995 guidelines (DWAF 1995d), whilst recreational use compliance was assessed by comparing E. coli count data to the revised recreational guidelines (DEA 2012).